dinbandhu12/portfolio-v2/README.md

 ## Getting Started

 1. Clone this repository
-2. Open [index.html](cci:7://file:///c:/Users/a1b2d/Desktop/minimal-portfolio/index.html:0:0-0:0) in your web browser
-3. Start customizing the content and styling
+2. Start customizing the content and styling

 ## Technologies Used